Zeswen/web-template/README.md

 # Zeswen Monorepo Template

-This is a monorepo template to do TypeScript microservices, Prisma + PostgreSQL, gRPC and Next.js applications.
+This is a monorepo template to do microservices, PostgreSQL, gRPC and Next.js applications.

 ## What's inside?